Pennsylvania

 "Health insurance information" means an individual's health insurance policy number or subscriber identification number in combination with access code or other medical information that permits misuse of an individual's health insurance benefits.

-"Medical information" means any individually identifiable information contained in the individual's current or historical record of medical history or medical treatment or diagnosis created by a health care professional.
+"Medical information" means any individually identifiable information, contained in the individual's current or historical record of medical history or medical treatment or diagnosis, created by a health care professional, in the possession of a State agency or State agency contractor.

 Covered Entities* / Third Party Recipients